 This exercise must be gentler because it covers up the knee to chest muscles that have to undergo the stretching process.

-- Lie on the back with the knees bent.
+- Lie on your back while having your knees bent

 - Keep both heels in contact with the floor.

-- Place both hands behind one knee and pull it toward the chest.
+- Then, try placing both hands behind one knee and pull it toward your chest.

 3. Piriformis muscle stretch